niki-amini-naieni/CountGD/README.md

 Official PyTorch implementation for CountGD.
 Details can be found in the paper, [[Paper]](https://arxiv.org/abs/2407.04619) [[Project page]](https://www.robots.ox.ac.uk/~vgg/research/countgd/).

-If you find this repository useful, please give us a star ⭐.
+If you find this repository useful, please give it a star ⭐.

 ## Try Using CountGD to Count with Text, Visual Exemplars, or Both Together Through the App [[HERE]](https://huggingface.co/spaces/nikigoli/countgd).